BriefFiniteElementNet/BFE.Net.devdocs/docs/elements/TriangleFlatShell.rst

 		MembraneFormulation.PlaneStress: plane stress situation
 		MembraneFormulation.PlaneStrain: plane strain situation

-	AddDrillingDof: neither DKT and CST elements does have stiffness in rotation DOF about local Z axis of element.
+	AddDrillingDof: neither DKT and CST elements does have stiffness in rotation DOF about element's local Z axis.
 	If this is set to true, based on solution provided in ref[1], an additional stiffness in rotation DoF about local Z axis is added to element.

+## Notes:

 # References